liferay/liferay-docs/discover/portal/articles/02-starting-site-development/02-creating-sites.markdown

     layout.user.public.layouts.power.user.required=true
     layout.user.private.layouts.power.user.required=true

-Personal sites are a dynamic feature of Liferay Portal.
+Personal sites are a dynamic feature of Liferay.
 They allow users to manage and customize their own pages and content on your portal.

 You've officially been introduced to Liferay's concept of sites.
 Using a point and click interface, you can create multiple web sites and define how users can